remexre/stahlos/docs/stahl/compiling/README.md

 Categorical Abstract Machine
 ============================

 These are some notes on the CAM.
-Read the original paper for more detail.
+Read the original paper for context.

 Static Combinators
 ------------------